Britain urges EU to introduce competition in derivatives

 However, documents obtained by Reuters show that the EU's Irish presidency has been unable to broker a deal yet on open access and licensing of stock indexes as several countries, including Germany, Spain, Austria and Luxembourg, want to curtail or even scrap the open access and benchmarks provision.

-The European Parliament, which has joint say on the MiFID law, has already voted to add tough conditions and exemptions on choice of clearer, much to the relief of big trading-to-clearing exchanges like Deutsche Boerse.
+The European Parliament, which has joint say on the MiFID law, has already voted to add tough conditions and exemptions on choice of clearer, much to the relief of big trading-to-clearing exchanges like Deutsche Boerse (DB1Gn.DE).

 "On MiFID I would urge members to stick to the proposal to open up access," Osborne told a meeting of EU finance ministers in Brussels on Tuesday.
 Open access is part of the strong single market elements in MiFID, he said.

-Opacity in derivatives played a central role in the 2007-09 financial crisis and world leaders want chunks of the $640 trillion off-exchange market for credit default swaps, interest rate swaps and other derivatives put through clearing houses.
+Opacity in derivatives played a central role in the 2007-09 financial crisis and world leaders want chunks of the $640 trillion (423.11 trillion pounds) off-exchange market for credit default swaps, interest rate swaps and other derivatives put through clearing houses.

 Clearing is where trades pass through a third party that is backed by a default fund so that it is completed even if one side goes bust.